 Improving access means creating a welcoming environment that can be used by all people.
 When we talk about accessibility, people often assume we mean making a building or another space accessible, but true accessibility means removing any barrier that would prevent a person from hearing about the amazing, life-changing and eternal gift of Jesus Christ.

-The creation of new kids’ entrances on the lower and upper levels and the addition of an elevator tower will not only make entering the facility easier for families and upgrade our level of safety for kids in general, it will also make our facility accessible for all people.
+Phase One includes the creation of new kids’ entrances on the lower and upper levels.These changes will not only make entering the facility easier for families and upgrade our level of safety for kids in general, it will also make our facility accessible for all people.

-Each week over 800 kids and students attend a service where they connect in community and grow in their faith.
+Each week hundreds of kids and students attend a service in-person or online where they connect in community and grow in their faith.
 Our kids and students are not just the church of the future, rather they are the church today.
 As such, we will continue to make the next generation a priority.
 As we create spectacular spaces for kids and students to cultivate meaningful relationships with their peers, spiritual leaders and God, we know that immeasurable number of lives will be transformed as kids of all ages take another NEXT RIGHT STEP.
 This is an exciting season!

 Acres of Diamonds was established in 1995 as a local non-profit that creates lasting life change for homeless moms and their kids.
 Acres provides a safe place to recover, to rebuild and to break the cycles of addiction, poverty and abuse.
 Since 2013 Timberlake Church has been the parent organization of Acres of Diamonds in Duvall.

 Compassion House in Issaquah also offers transitional housing for homeless women who are recovering from trauma and domestic violence and who have two or more children.
-With your help and financial commitment, our very own Acres of Diamonds will be expanding and acquiring Compassion House.
+With your help and financial commitment, our very own Acres of Diamonds has expanded and acquired Compassion House.